Paul Klein (missionary): Life

 Klein first became a pharmacist.
 Pharmacy in those days was closely connected to the use of herbs and botanizing.
-Klein thus became the first person to describe native Philippine medicinal plants, using their names in several languages including Tagalog, Visayan and Kapampangan when he published his renowned Remedios fáciles para diferentes enfermedades...in 1712.
+Klein thus became the first person to describe native Philippine medicinal plants, using their names in several languages including Tagalog, Visayan and Kapampangan when he published his renowned Remedios fáciles para diferentes enfermedades... in 1712.

-Klein was also a respected educator,a professor at the Jesuit college and later the rector of Colegio de Cavite and as well as the rector of Colegio de San José.
-He published a number of religious texts.
-He was also known to play an important role in the establishment of Congregation of the Religious of the Virgin Mary in 1684 in Manila as the spiritual director of the congregation's founder.
+Klein was a respected educator, a professor at the Jesuit college, and later the rector of Colegio de Cavite and Colegio de San Jose.
+He published several religious texts.
+He played an important role in the establishment of the Religious of the Virgin Mary in 1684 in Manila as the spiritual director of the congregation's founder.
 He is regarded by the said congregation as their second founder.

-In 1686 Klein described the moon eclipse in Manila (published in Mémoires de l'Académie des Sciences, vol. 7, Paris).

-During the years of 1708-1712 Klein reached to the highest Jesuit position, becoming the provincial superior of the Jesuit order in the Philippines.
+In 1686 Klein described the lunar eclipse in Manila (published in Mémoires de l'Académie des Sciences, vol. 7, Paris).
+During the years of 1708–1712, Klein reached to the highest Jesuit position, becoming the provincial superior of the Jesuit order in the Philippines.
+He died on 30 August 1717 in Manila.